• Skip to main content

 Notes

-3. To make the chocolate layer easy to slice through, stir through 1-2 tablespoons of coconut oil or vegetable oil to the melted chocolate before pouring it over the biscuit base.
+4. To make the chocolate layer easier to slice, stir 1 tablespoon of vegetable oil or canola oil through the melted chocolate before spreading it over the biscuit base.
+It will make the chocolate glossy and easier to cut, without cracking.

-5. Storage; this slice can be made ahead and stored in an airtight container in the fridge for up to 5-6 days.
-It can also be frozen (sliced or whole) in an airtight container for around 2 months.
-To thaw, simply place the slice in the fridge overnight, or at room temperature.
+6. Storage; this slice can be made ahead and stored in an airtight container in the fridge for 5-6 days.

-9. Please note that the nutrition information is based on the slice being cut into 18 pieces, with one slice being one serve.
-The nutritional information is an estimate only.
+10. Please note that the nutrition information is based on the slice being divided into 18 pieces, with one piece being one serve.
+The nutritional information is an estimate only and does not take into account any additional toppings or sides served with the slice.

-10. This recipe is made using Australian cups and spoon measurements.
+11. This recipe is made using Australian cups and spoon measurements.
+Any reference to cups or spoons in this recipe is in Australian metric.
 Due to cup sizes varying from country to country, I advise adjusting if necessary.

 Nutrition